Skip to content

 See also Common Overpressure Sources, Protect Plants Against Overpressure.

 In general, when making up these scenarios you want to avoid double jeopardy.
 This means that you do not assume that two totally unrelated mistakes occur at the same time.
 For example, if I can lose instrument air, assuming that two air-powered control valves fail at the same time is plausible because they both have the same cause of failure.
 But you would not assume that a control valve fails at the exact same time as a heat exchanger tube ruptures: this is so implausible that normally you do not have to design for it.
-(However, use your judgment: if you think it’s possible, and also very deadly, you might design for a double jeopardy case at your discretion).
+(However, use your judgment: if you think it’s possible, and also very deadly, you might opt to design for a double jeopardy case at your discretion).
 Read this for a longer discussion: http://www.cheresources.com/asiseeit2.shtml

 As an example, if a multi-component liquid mixture is in a drum, and a drum is heated by a pool fire beneath it, the situation is not simple.
 The lighter components will boil off first, followed by the heavier components.
 The different fluid compositions have different properties and different latent heats of vapourization.
 So you may decide to get the fluid properties at the start of the fire, when the first wisps of vapour boil off.
 But also look at when 10% of the liquid has been boiled off, 20%, 30%, …, 100%; you do however many scenarios it takes for you to get a good feel for all the possible fluid compositions that your relief valve will have to face.
 (See Designing for pressure releases during fires – Part 2 by S. Rahimi Mofrad & S. Norouzi from the magazine Hydrocarbon Processing Dec 2007)

 If necessary, you can add appropriate design margins onto your scenarios to reflect your level of certainty and comfort.
-(Sometimes companies will invest in things like dynamic simulators just to let them avoid making conservative, simplifying assumptions that lead to unnecessarily large design factors).
-If you’re really not sure what to do, get help.
-Hire experts if need be.
+Sometimes companies will invest in things like dynamic simulators just to let them avoid making conservative, simplifying assumptions that lead to unnecessarily large design factors.

 Edit 2010-04-22: Minor rewrite for clarity.

-1. Introduction to Pressure Relief Valve Design Part 1 – Types & Set Pressure
+1. Pingback: Introduction to Pressure Relief Valve Design Part 1 – Types & Set Pressure | Smart Process Design

 Leave a Reply